 Individualization, then, makes tremendous sense—focusing on mastery rather than seat time.
 But if we accept this, much of the structure of school as we know it unravels.
 The bell schedules and course counts go out the window and are replaced with mastery models, clear outcomes, flexible schedules and resources, and redefined teacher roles.

 Are you ready for this brave new world?
 What do you think about this fundamental shift?
 If you’ve already started work in this area, please share what you have accomplished and the challenges you have faced.
-And if you missed my April 27 webinar on individualized learning, you can watch the recording here.

 Office of Educational Technology, U.S. Department of Education (2016).
 “Future Ready Learning: Reimagining the Role of Technology in Education.”
 National Education Technology Plan.